 - A frequently asked questions page or an FAQ section on a product page

-- Every single detail you have or know about the product, service, or program being offered
+- Every detail you have about the product, service, or program being offered

 - Why this offer is better than one they may have already tried but didn’t work

-- Images of a product being used, an event being attended, or an interaction being had
+- Images of a product in use, attendees at the event, or an interaction in progress

 Ultimately, your responsibility as the site owner is to preempt buyer objections by providing the information, reassurance, and social proof needed to feel great about making a purchase and communicating benefits that outweigh their concerns.